 Now, is it possible to come to the kinds of conclusions reached by these hypothetical gentlemen through honest examination, analysis, and conviction?
 Of course.

-It’s just that sometimes, yes, sometimes such beliefs have in fact been fueled by jealousy — by sour grapes.
+It’s just that sometimes, yes, sometimes such beliefs have in fact been fueled by envy — by sour grapes.
 All the vigorous efforts one engages in to tear something down have really been born from the feeling of being barred entry.

 Unfortunately, the amount of rancor that must be engaged in to keep this acknowledgement from reaching one’s consciousness tends to canker the soul, and create a hobby horse that makes a man one-sided in his interests and personality.
 The denial of a desire that has only been submerged and hasn’t really gone away, tends towards creating an unhappiness that is hard to shake, because its real root is difficult to trace.